-I'm a PhD candidate in robotics at Inria Grenoble Rhône-Alpes, in the team CHROMA.
-My research focuses on the development of probabilistic methods to predict the development of traffic scenes.
-This is a joint project between Inria and Toyota Motor Europe.
-I am supervised by Christian Laugier and Jilles Dibangoye, and I collaborate closely with Víctor Romero-Cano.
-Earlier on this project I also worked with Dizan Vasquez.
+I'm a research scientist in robotics at Inria Grenoble Rhône-Alpes, in the team CHROMA.
+My research focuses on the development of probabilistic methods to understand and predict the development of traffic scenes, and it is funded by Toyota Motor Europe.

 Before joining Inria, I earned an MSc in Machine Learning from University College London.
 My Master Thesis was jointly supervised by Simon Julier and Luke Teacy.
 Before that, I obtained an MSc in Mechatronics Engineering and a BSc in Electronics Engineering from the University of Oviedo, Spain.
 In 2012 and 2013 I worked as a research engineer at the Institute of Robotics and Mechatronics of the German Aerospace Center (DLR), near Munich.
 Under the supervision of Claudio Castellini, I applied machine learning techniques to develop advanced human-machine interfaces for the disabled.